willkill07/RAJA/docs/sphinx/dev_guide/coding_guidelines.rst

          //@}

-4.7.9 Typically, important implementation details about a function **should** be documented in the source file where the function is implemented.
+4.6.9 Important implementation details (vs. usage detailed) about a function **should** be documented in the source file where the function is implemented, rather than the header file where the function is declared.

       Header file documentation **should** include only purpose and usage information germane to an interface.
 When a function has separate